-Congress has publicly stated that one of its top legislative priorities is significant reform of the Internal Revenue Code.
-Proposed legislation has included substantial revisions to the Internal Revenue Code, such as: (i) a special tax rate applicable for certain qualified business income derived by partnerships and other pass-through entities; (ii) immediate expensing of certain capital expenses and (iii) significant limitations on deductibility of interest.
-We are unable to predict whether any form of tax reform bill will become law and, if so, what provisions may be included in a final tax reform bill, the timing of any final tax reform bill and whether any other proposals or changes to current U.S. tax laws will ultimately be enacted.
-The impact of any potential tax reform on us and the value of an investment in our Common Units is uncertain.
+The Tax Cuts and Jobs Act, enacted December 22, 2017, made significant changes to the Code, including, among other things: (i) a special tax rate applicable for certain qualified business income derived by partnerships and other pass-through entities; (ii) immediate expensing of certain capital expenses and (iii) significant limitations on deductibility of interest and net operating losses.
+We continue to analyze this tax legislation and the impact it may have on our business.
+The impact of this tax legislation on us and the value of an investment in our Common Units is uncertain.